 \section{Introduction}

 Motivated by various applications such as molecular identification \citep{nguyen2019recent} in chemistry or scene understanding in computer vision \citep{shit2022relationformer}, Supervised Graph Prediction (SGP) has recently attracted a growing interest in Machine Learning.
 This task consists in learning a predictive model that maps an input variable of any modality (text, image, tabular or distributional) to a target graph of arbitrary size.
-Approaches proposed in the literature leverage surrogate regression in graph representation spaces \citep{brouard2016fast} or end-to-end learning \citep{shit2022relationformer,yang2024exploiting, krzakala2024any2graph} that boils down to graph-valued regression \citep{calissano2022graph}.
-However, none of these approaches provides the user with confidence sets which raises a significant risk for discovery or identification, especially when experimental validation of the results is costly.
+Approaches in the literature leverage surrogate regression in graph representation spaces \citep{brouard2016fast} or end-to-end learning \citep{shit2022relationformer,yang2024exploiting, krzakala2024any2graph} that boils down to graph-valued regression \citep{calissano2022graph}.
+However, none of these provides confidence sets, posing risks for discovery or identification when experimental validation is costly.

 Uncertainty quantification for graph-valued data aims to produce a set of plausible graphs rather than a single prediction.
 Although random graph models are well studied \citep{frieze2015introduction}, parametric approaches are often unrealistic in practice, especially for attributed graphs.
 Non-parametric methods therefore provide a more flexible alternative.